Ryan Powers, M.D.

 Currently licensed to practice in New York

-I am a licensed physician and resident in psychiatry at The Mount Sinai Hospital in New York City offering treatment to adults age 18 and older, including individual therapy, couples therapy, and medication management where appropriate.
-My overall approach is integrative, drawing on psychology, neuroscience, cutting-edge therapeutics, and established techniques to provide care that is both effective and personalized.
-I have a particular focus on treatment-resistant depression, helping those with histories of emotional trauma, and guiding patients through the process of transitioning off medications (de-prescribing).
+I am a licensed physician and resident in psychiatry at The Mount Sinai Hospital in New York City offering treatment to adults age 18 and older, including individual therapy, couples therapy, and medication management.

 My psychotherapeutic approach emphasizes curiosity and self-exploration within a reliable and supportive therapeutic relationship.
 I help patients work through experiences and emotions that have previously felt too difficult to confront, fostering a deeper understanding of themselves and their life experiences.
 Through this process, patients gain access to lost or forgotten aspects of themselves while learning to release what is beyond their control.
 The result is a more textured, grounded, and vital sense of self.
-Medications—prescribed at the lowest effective dose—can serve as valuable adjuncts to reduce suffering, improve functioning, and support therapeutic progress.
+Selective and careful use of medications can serve as valuable adjuncts to reduce suffering, improve functioning, and support therapeutic progress.
 I am skilled in their careful use and have helped many patients streamline or even discontinue medication regimens.

-I am also experienced in helping patients find relief from anxiety disorders, depression and bipolar disorder, ADHD, OCD, schizophrenia and other disorders of psychosis, agoraphobia, and dissociative disorders.
+I am also experienced in helping patients find relief from anxiety disorders, mood disorders, ADHD, OCD, schizophrenia and other disorders of psychosis, agoraphobia, and dissociative disorders.

 I am currently a senior resident in the Adult Psychiatry Residency Program at Mount Sinai Hospital.
-I have completed additional training in psychoanalytic therapy through the William Alanson White Institute and the New York Psychoanalytic Society and Institute, as well as training in MDMA-assisted psychotherapy.
-I earned my medical degree from Dartmouth’s Geisel School of Medicine, where I conducted research on depression in patients with multiple sclerosis.
+I earned my medical degree at the Geisel School of Medicine at Dartmouth, where I conducted research on depression in patients with Multiple Sclerosis.
 Before medical school, I worked at UC San Francisco’s Memory and Aging Center under Dr. Adam Boxer, studying emerging therapeutics for Alzheimer’s disease and other neurodegenerative disorders.
-I hold a BA in molecular biology from the University of Pennsylvania.
+I hold a BA in Molecular Biology from the University of Pennsylvania.

 Supplemental Training: